In September 2015, I began studying a part-time MICM (Master in International Communication Management) at The Hague University of Applied Sciences.

 The full-time programme lasts a year.
 You will attend courses 2 days per week.
 In addition, you will work independently or in groups and in total you should expect to invest forty hours per week.
 Full-time students work on several modules in parallel.
 For the part-time programme, you will attend courses 1 day per week.
 In this programme, you will study for approximately twenty hours per week, including the lessons.
 The course lasts for 2 years.
 The MICM program consists of the following courses:

 In this course, you will focus on culture, cultural differences and cultural homogenization.
 You will improve your own intercultural communication and intercultural management skills.
 As an assignment, you will analyse the cultural differences within 1 international organisation and give recommendations about how these differences can be overcome.

-I am yet to do this module, I will start in September 2016.
+I completed this module in September 2016.

 You will study the main concepts of corporate communication and apply these to strategic issues for international organisations.
 This course includes topics such as corporate reputation, identity, image, corporate social responsibility, stakeholder relations and public affairs.